 2. Hours of Operation and Operational Controls

 2.1 Bloomfield Mine will operate 24 hours per day seven days per week except for 6.6

 the proposed Modification Activities.

-p p
+p - p

 No Modification Activities will occur during the night-time period (10.00pm-

 6.00am).
 To manage noise from the various Modification Activities the

 following hours of operation will be followed:

-Wattle Tree
+• Wattle Tree

 Drive construction (Area A) and Powerline Corridor (Area D)

 o Construction

 hours (for the powerline corridor and construction of Wattle Tree Drive) will

 between the hours of 7.00am and 6.00pm Monday to Friday and 8.00am to 1.00pm Saturdays.

-1.00pm Gatardays.
+1.00pm Saturdays.

-A bund will
+o A bund will

 be constructed adjacent to Wattle Tree Drive and trees will be planted to screen

 this area, thereby minimising aesthetic impacts and stray light.

-East of Save-
+• East of Save-

 a-Mile haul road (Area B)

 o Daytime

 operations (7.00am to 6.00pm Mondays to Saturdays, 8.00am to 6.00pm

 Sundays) will be in the southern part of the dump to raise the dump and provide screening for the evening (6.00pm-10.00pm) and morning shoulder

 (6.00am-7.00am) operations.

-O The height of
+o The height of

 the overburden emplacement area will be limited to an RL of 100 metres

 o During

 evening and morning shoulder periods, the following controls will be in place:

 • the drill and

-clearing dozer will be worked in a shielded location; dumping will only occur in the northern part of the dump;
+clearing dozer will be worked in a shielded location; dumping will only

-occur in the northern part of the dullip,
+occur in the northern part of the dump;

-the dozer will
+• the dozer will

 only operate in a shielded location in the northern part of the dump;

-and the state of t
+emy epocate in a constant resident in the northern part of the dump,

-an earthern
+■ an earthern

 bund will be constructed in the approved dumping area to the south of the

 existing haul road to a minimum height of 80 metres RL; and

-■ There will be
+• There will be

 no coal haulage from S-Cut during the morning shoulder period.

-Northern
+• Northern

 area (Area C)

 o Dumping and rehabilitation during the daytime period only.

-renaviitation daring the daytime period only.
+renasimanon during the daytime period only.

-• South-
+046

-eastern area (Area E)
+South- eastern area (Area E)

+outstill aloa (riloa b)

-O Dumping and
+o Dumping and

-rehabilitation during the daytime period only (7.00am to 6.00pm Mondays to
+o Dumping and rehabilitation during the daytime period only (7.00am to 6.00pm Mondays to

-The second secon
+The second second second second second mondays to